topherod/simple-feed-viewer/README.md

 Digg Frontend Web Code Test
 ===============

 A coding test for [Digg](https://digg.com) Frontend candidates.

-## Welcome!

-The assignment is: build a single-page web application for Digg that demonstrates your technical skills as well as your creativity and product-focused thought process.

-Please read this entire documentation as it contains both the requirements for the assignment, as well as some hints to help you out.
+A live demo can be viewed at: http://christopherodriscoll.com/simple-feed-viewer

-## The Basics
+## The Assignment!

-Your assignment is to build a mini news-reading application for the web.
-The goal of this test is to get as much done as you can in **4 hours**.
-We'll provide the data sources and some files to get you started; the rest is up to you.
-Once you're done, please submit your code to us by sending us the link to your Github repo containing the your webapp.
+My assignment was to build a mini news-reading application for the web.
+The goal of this test was to get as much done as I could in **4 hours**.

 ## Requirements

-* You're building a single-page webapp.
-There should be no full-page refreshes.
+* This is a single-page webapp (no full-page refreshes here).
-* You must include at least the following two components: **Feed Menu View** and **Feed Content View**.
-Requirements for these two components are detailed below.
+* Includes the following required components: **Feed Menu View** and **Feed Content View**.
-* You must use core HTML, CSS, and JavaScript.
-Feel free to use any "HTML5" APIs, bleeding edge CSS, and HTML elements that are supported by modern browsers, but you should not use any 3rd-party JavaScript/CSS libraries or frameworks.
+* This app uses core HTML, CSS, and JavaScript (no libraries).
-* The webapp should render and work properly in all modern browsers.
+* This webapp renders and works properly in all modern browsers (and on mobile devices, too!).

 ### Feed Menu View

-1. For the mini news-reading application, you’ll present users with a menu of four news feeds to browse.
-We will limit this app to four feeds; the information about the feeds (urls, titles, etc) is below.
+1. Users are presented with a menu of four news feeds to browse.
-2. The title of the feed should be visible in the menu.
-The interface for displaying the feed menu is your choice (tile, drawer with list-view, carousel, etc).
-Bonus points for using an image for each feed selection in the menu.
+2. The title of the feed is visible in the menu.
+Bonus points: each feed has it's own icon.
-3. When a feed is selected, the app will display the latest stories for that feed (see the next section).
+3. When a feed is selected, the app displays the latest stories for that feed.

 ### Feed Content View

-1. When one of the four feeds is selected in the feed menu, the app should display a list of the latest stories from that feed.
+1. When one of the four feeds is selected in the feed menu, the app displays a list of the latest stories from that feed.
-2. Please show at least the story title and domain for each story in the story list.
+2. The story title and domain for each story are included in the story list.
+(Also included: short description and an image or image place holder in some cases)
-3. When a user chooses to read a story, by clicking/tapping, the story URL should load in a new window.
+3. When a user chooses to read a story, by clicking/tapping, the story URL loads in a new window.
-4. Contents of these feeds should be fetched Asynchronously.
+4. Contents of these feeds are fetched Asynchronously.

 ## Bonus Points

-The requirements for this assignment are pretty loose, so any bells-and-whistles that you add to the user interface, visual design, or functionality can earn you bonus points.
-Be creative!

-A small and incomplete list of things we'd find impressive are:

-* Design/interaction: Attractive design/layout; Logical UI; social/sharing features;
-* Code quality: Good organization; re-usability; clear separation of presentation from functionality.
-* Data Persistence/updates: Whether the user has read the story; permalinks for Feed Content Views; Offline support, Polling for new stories; Notifications
-* Cross-device support: Older browsers; mobile/alternate devices.

-Again, these are just ideas.
-Build what feels right to you.
+* Social/sharing features!
+* Image placeholders for stories without images (or for tweets)

 ## Resources

-### Files

-Included in this repo are some files to help you get started.

-* **util.js:** A collection of helper methods, including *util.ajax()*, which supports JSONP. **Note:** this file may have a couple of bugs in it, so feel free to update it accordingly.
-* **index.html:** HTML file for the single-page app.
-When a user loads this file in their browser, the app should "just work."
-* **app.js:** Your application logic should live here.
-This file also contains some sample code for using the util.ajax() helper method.
-Feel free to edit as you please.
-* **app.css:** Your application styles should live here.

 ### The Feeds